This information should not be relied upon as legal or professional advice. Read the disclaimer.

 Is there any additional help with rent payments?

-The Government has not introduced specific financial help for student rent payments.
+The Government didn’t introduce specific financial help for student rent payments.
 The student maintenance loan is intended to help cover living costs while at university, including rent.
 When asked about assistance with rent payments, the Government said students would receive scheduled tuition and maintenance loan payments for the remainder of the 2019/20 academic year.
-These payments are continuing in the 2020/21 academic year irrespective of where the student is living.
+These payments continued in the 2020/21 academic year irrespective of where the student was living.

 Students who are struggling to pay their rent, e.g. because they cannot work should contact the accommodation provider (university, halls of residence manager or private landlord/agent) to find out what, if any, arrangements can be made.

 Students may also be able to access help from their university’s hardship funds.
 The Department for Education has worked with the Office for Students to clarify that providers are able to use existing funds, worth around £256 million for academic year 2020/21, towards hardship support.
 The Government has also made available a further £85m to support those that need it most, particularly disadvantaged students.
 The funding has been distributed to approved fee cap providers, who have flexibility in how they distribute the funding to students in a way that will best prioritise those in greatest need.
 [PQ 25161 30 June 2021 ]

 Any student who is worried about their financial position should contact their university to find out what support is available.
 Certain students may be able to access benefits, including assistance with rent payments.
 Government guidance: Coronavirus (COVID-19) Guidance for Landlords and Tenants, provides information for private tenants who are struggling to pay their rent.

 Can the landlord force me to leave my private rented tenancy?